ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 execution scripts used to split the three stages into different tasks.

 The folder ``eval_scripts`` contains the pyAnsys python scripts.
-There is one ``eval_combined.py`` script that combines all the functionality into one monolithic script, and there are three other eval scripts to split the three stages into three successive tasks.
-Each of the eval scripts first reads in the parameters supplied by the execution script in the ``input_parameters.json`` file, starts a pyAnsys service, and then runs the pyAnsys program.
+There is one ``eval_combined.py`` script that combines all the capability into one monolithic script, and there are three other evaluation scripts to split the three stages into three successive tasks.
+Each of the evaluation scripts first reads in the parameters supplied by the execution script in the ``input_parameters.json`` file, starts a pyAnsys service, and then runs the pyAnsys program.
 For more information on the content on